AlexMGitHub/DeepShark/README.md

 *   In the case of a tie, the pot is split evenly amongst the winners.
 If the pot is not evenly divisible then the remaining chip(s) are given to the player closest to the left (clockwise) of the dealer.
 *   It's possible for there to be multiple ties splitting multiple side pots, and each pot must be split amongst the winners

+## References and Acknowledgements

+Thanks to @p-ranav for use of his [tabulate](https://github.com/p-ranav/tabulate) table maker library.
+I've included copies of his licenses in my repository along with the single header file version of his code.